 Kitchen at W Hotel

-If you’re looking for the ultimate indulgent package, then the Bubbly Seafood Sunday Brunch at Kitchen is your spot.
-Spend a lazy afternoon sipping on free-flow Veuve Clicquot Yellow Label Champagne and feasting on an open-concept buffet of fresh seafood (including fresh oysters and prime quality Boston lobster), cold cuts, sushi, sashimi, sliders, roast beef, and melt-in-your-mouth desserts as you overlook the tranquil harbour.
-This modern and airy setting, with funky decor and stunning views, is highly popular among locals and those visiting the city, so get in there quick with your booking.
-The free-flow offer includes homemade Bloody Mary cocktails, Frozen Strawberry Margaritas, Royal Sangria, four types of shooters, beer, and wine.
+If you’re looking for the ultimate indulgent treat, then the Bubbly Seafood Sunday Brunch at Kitchen is your spot.
+Spend a lazy afternoon sipping on free-flow Veuve Clicquot Yellow Label Champagne and feasting on an open buffet of fresh seafood (including a fresh oyster station), cold cuts, sushi, sashimi, sliders, roast beef, prime quality Boston lobster, and melt-in-your-mouth desserts as you overlook the tranquil harbour.
+With its stylish decor, stunning views, and ambient live DJ set, this spacious setting is hugely popular among locals and expats alike.
+And while you’re there, be sure to try one of the delicious hand-crafted cocktails on offer – the spicy Bloody Mary will knock your socks off – as well as the champagne oyster shooter.

 Kitchen at W Hotel, 6/F, W Hotel, 1 Austin Road West, Tsim Sha Tsui, (+852) 3717 2299